 Hemmingsen Drug Store

-Hemmingsen Drug Store was established in 1936 and had served Marshall, Michigan, for 80 years prior to Chris and Mindy Munden purchasing the pharmacy in 2016.
+Hemmingsen Drug Store was established in 1936 and had served Marshall, Michigan, for 80 years prior to Chris and Mindy Munden purchasing the pharmacy.
 As the fourth owners of the business, the couple knew they had an important legacy to uphold, but they were also driven to evolve the pharmacy so it could continue serving the community with the highest level of service.

 Chris and Mindy were both pharmacists and perennial ThoughtSpot attendees.
 They had heard Jason Turner, owner of Moundsville Pharmacy in West Virginia, speak on numerous occasions about medication synchronization.
 After settling in as the new owners of Hemmingsen Drug Store, they quickly realized how much their patients and their pharmacy could benefit from such a program.
 They recognized how their reactive workflow was causing long lines at the counter during their busiest times—to the point where Chris was contemplating the addition of another cash register and a new full-time employee to man it.
 More importantly, it was also limiting their ability to help patients take medication correctly.